canonical/cloud-init/doc/rtd/tutorial/lxd.rst

     status: done

-Verify our user data
+Verify our user-data
 --------------------

-Now we know that ``cloud-init`` has been successfully run, we can verify that it received the expected user data we provided earlier:
+Now we know that ``cloud-init`` has been successfully run, we can verify that it received the expected user-data we provided earlier:

 .. code-block:: shell-session